waleCloud/me/content/blog/the-engineering-meeting-paradox/index.md

 ## Engineering leadership playbook

-Here's my two penny how engineering leaders should handle meetings: The challenge isn't eliminating meetings – it's curating which ones deserve to exist and how they should function.
+Here's my two penny on how engineering leaders should handle meetings: The challenge isn't eliminating meetings – it's curating which ones deserve to exist and how they should function.

-***Think of meetings like code:***
+***Put meetings in the same bracket as code:***

     Refactor mercilessly.
 If a meeting isn’t yielding value, delete it.